 Two hundred (200) tickets must be held for each visiting regional team for the games in which they will participate.
+These tickets must be in an area between first and third bases.
 During the regional round, visiting teams shall not be required to purchase all-session ticket packages.
 They will only need to purchase tickets for the game in which their team is involved.
 Six hundred (600) all-session tickets must be held for each visiting super regional team.
+Four hundred of these tickets must be located in an area between first and third bases.
+The remaining 200 tickets should be located in continuous block(s) of reserved seating of the stadium.
+Visiting team fans should not be provided with any restricted view seats.
 Tickets must be held until 10 a.m. local time on the day of the game for the participating team(s) for the games in which they participate in the regionals and super regionals.
-These tickets must all be located between first and third base.
+Host institutions are required to hold a block of 100 tickets to be sold to the general public and a block of 15 tickets for any requests coming from the NCAA national office.
+Any tickets in this hold that are not sold preceding the regional and/or super regional may be sold by the host institution as necessary.